Nagarkurnool district: Religious tourism

+Eco-tourism

-The forest regions from southern boundaries of district are part of Nagarjunsagar-Srisailam Tiger Reserve, Telangana Tourism developed Jungle safari and trek at Farahbad forest checkpoint and also developed Riverfront cottages at River Krishna near Eegalapenta towards Srisailam.
-The backwaters of Krishna river from srisailam reservoir at Somasila are developed under state Eco-tourism Package with cottages, river cruising and trekking activities at foothills of Nallamala.
+The forest regions at the southern boundaries of the district are part of Nagarjunsagar-Srisailam Tiger Reserve.
+Telangana Tourism developed a jungle safari and trek at Farahbad forest checkpoint and river cottages at River Krishna near Eegalapenta towards Srisailam.
+The backwaters of Krishna river from Srisailam Reservoir at Somasila are developed under the state eco-tourism package with cottages, river cruising and trekking activities at the foothills of Nallamala.